alzahraaelsallakh/Infotainment-System-Yocto/README.md

 <a name="qtCreatorDeploy"></a>
 ## Configuring the cross compiling and remote deployment settings on Qt creator

-1. Frist you need to source the sdk tool chain.
+1. First, you need to source the SDK toolchain.
 The source path may differ depending on the output of your SDK installation
 ```
 $ source rpi-build/tmp/deploy/sdk/yes/environment-setup-aarch64-poky-linux
 ```